 Iniquity and trouble are also in the midst of it.

 Destruction is in its midst;

 Oppression and deceit do not depart from its streets.

 a.
-Destroy, O Lord, and divide their tongues: From the repeated reference to the speech of his enemies (verses 3, 9, 11, and 12) we sense this was some kind of whispering attack on David that was serious enough to endanger his life.
+Destroy, O Lord, and divide their tongues: From the repeated reference to the speech of his enemies (Psalm 55:3, 9, 11-12), we sense this was some kind of whispering attack on David that was serious enough to endanger his life.
 Here he prayed that God would divide those who spoke evil against him.

 i.
 Many see an allusion to the confusion of tongues at Babel (Genesis 11:1-9).
-“His prayer is perceptive, and a lesson to us: he remembers how God dealt with Babel (55:9a), another arrogant city, by exploiting the inherent divisiveness of evil.”
+“His prayer is perceptive, and a lesson to us: he remembers how God dealt with Babel (Psalm 55:9a), another arrogant city, by exploiting the inherent divisiveness of evil.”
 (Kidner)

 ii.
-If this Psalm was connected to Absalom’s rebellion and Ahithophel’s treason, the answer to the prayer is recorded in 2 Samuel 17:1-23 when there was a division of opinion among Abasalom’s adivsers Ahithophel and Hushai.
+If this psalm is connected to Absalom’s rebellion and Ahithophel’s treason, the answer to the prayer is recorded in 2 Samuel 17:1-23 when there was a division of opinion among Abasalom’s advisers Ahithophel and Hushai.

 b.
 I have seen violence and strife in the city: The attacks against David may have begun with words but did not end with them.
 People walked the city day and night causing trouble for David.
 The crisis at hand was not merely a problem for David, but for God’s people in general.

 i.
 “The city, the holy city had become a den of wickedness: conspirators met in the dark and talked in little knots in the streets even in broad daylight.”
 (Spurgeon)